dro42/bsys_sem1_lab4/bsys_lab_4.md

 #### What is the pagesize of your system?

+A page, memory page, or virtual page is a fixed-length contiguous block of virtual memory, described by a single entry in the page table.
 To find the page size (the size of a memory page) of your system, you can use the **getconf** command in a Unix-like operating system.
 Specifically, you would use: